 You may want to go it alone and have a solitary adventure or share the experience.
-Either is fine but if you are going solo you need to be sure this will work for you.
+Either is fine, but if going solo you need to be sure this will work for you.
 You’ll have a lot of decisions to make and loads of time to yourself.
-You are also reducing the safety factor that having a partner (or partners) brings.
-On the plus side you probably know that you will get on with yourself well and will undoubtedly learn a lot more about what makes you tick while you’re away.
+You are also reducing the safety factor that having companions brings.
+On the plus side you probably know that you will get on with yourself well.
+You’ll also undoubtedly learn a lot more about what makes you tick while you’re away.

-If you are going with a single partner you obviously need to be sure it is someone you’ll get along with and who you can trust completely.
+If you are going with a single partner you obviously need to be sure it is someone you’ll get along with.
+It must also be someone you can trust completely.
 Your partner will make or break your trip.
 On expeditions with more challenging objectives a group of 3 or more can work better as you can share the workload.
 For climbing trips this means you’ll always have company at those long belay stances where dark thoughts about what’s coming up can develop.

-Research, research, research – you can’t do enough.
-Good old Google is a great resource and website forums can be a great place to ask for advice from people that have been there before you.
-Unless, of course, you are going somewhere no one else has ever been!
+Research, research, research.
+It’s a key part of expedition planning and you can’t do enough.
+Of course Google is a great resource.
+Website forums can also be a great place to ask for advice from people that have been there before you.
+Unless, that is, you are going somewhere no one else has ever been!
 In my experience you can’t beat talking to experienced people face to face.
 The information and tips they give you will be really useful.

 It is also worth tapping into any in country sources that might be able to help with support or information.
-Mountaineering associations, climbing clubs or outdoor magazines may all have things to offer and are likely to be very welcoming to overseas visitors just as our organisations are to climbers visiting the UK.
+Mountaineering associations, climbing clubs or outdoor magazines may all have things to offer.
+They are also likely to be very welcoming to overseas visitors just as our organisations are to climbers visiting the UK.

-Then there’s good old guidebooks.
-Nowadays we are spoilt with the quality and range available but what you find for your objective depends, not surprisingly, on your objective.
-If you’re planning a new route on Nuptse you might only find a few photos but at least there’ll undoubtedly be a great trekking guide to get you to base camp!
+Then there are guidebooks.
+We are often spoilt for choice.
+Having said that, what you find for your objective depends, not surprisingly, on your objective.
+If you’re planning a new route on Nuptse you might only find a few photos.
+At least there’ll undoubtedly be a great trekking guide to get you to base camp though!

-No matter what the objective there will almost always be in country red tape and logistics to sort out.
-It might be organising a climbing permit or contacting the tribal chief – either way it needs to be job number one on your to do list and should be dealt with way in advance.
+No matter what the objective there will almost always be in country red tape and logistics to sort.
+It might be organising a climbing permit or contacting the tribal chief.
+Either way, it needs to be job number one on your expedition planning to do list.
+It should also be dealt with way in advance.
 Without it you either won’t get the show on the road or your objectives may be compromised.

 Often it will be worth using an in country agent to sort things out for you.
 The cost usually isn’t too great and their local knowledge and contacts are priceless.
-They will also be aware of vital details like, if it’s relevant, which sirdar to employ and any local political issues you should be aware of.
-At the end of the day it’s also great to have someone in country that you know is batting for your team.
+They will also be aware of vital details such as which sirdar to employ and any local political issues.
+At the end of the day it’s also great to have someone in the know batting for your team.

 The only problem with in country agents is knowing which ones will give the best service.
-In some places you might not have any choice but in other destinations you will be spoilt for choice.
-Personal recommendations are always preferable but some places have organisations like the Trekking Agents Association of Nepal (TAAN), which offers information and limited protection.
-It’s also worth checking out specific websites like Explorers Web or Summit Post, which may have snippets of information and useful contacts.
+In some places you might not have any choice.
+In other destinations you will be spoilt for choice.
+Personal recommendations are always preferable.
+Some places also have organisations like the Trekking Agents Association of Nepal (TAAN).
+It’s also worth checking out specific websites like Explorers Web or Summit Post which may have info snippets and useful contacts.

-Depending where you go a series of inoculations will normally be required.
+Inoculations are often required.
 These can seem expensive but it will seem money well spent when you get there.
-Your doctor or local travel clinic can advise you on which jabs you need but remember to leave plenty of time as some courses need to be started well in advance.
+Your doctor or local travel clinic can advise you on which jabs you need.
+Remember that some courses need to be started well in advance.

-It’s also worth having a check up at the dentist as a dental problem can turn into a big problem when you are well away from care.
-I once lost a filling 3 days into a month long trip and wished I’d been to the dentist before leaving home rather than trusting the ones in Dar Es Salaam (which fortunately turned out to be excellent).
+It’s also worth having a check up at the dentist.
+A dental problem can turn into a big problem when you are well away from care.
+I once lost a filling 3 days into a month long trip and wished I’d been to the dentist before leaving home rather than trusting the ones in Dar Es Salaam.
+Fortunately they turned out to be excellent.

 When it all goes pear shaped you’ll want to know help is at hand.
 Good insurance is vital and the BMC insurance scheme is hard to beat.
 Make sure you’ve considered cancellation and baggage insurance too.
 It may seem a lot to pay when the quote flashes up on your computer monitor but try calculating the cost of an emergency and you’ll see it’s an absolute bargain.

-Credit cards are very widely accepted and you’ll be surprised at some of the places that accept them.
-Most card companies require that you let them know which countries you’ll be visiting (otherwise you might find your card blocked when you try to use it) and you’ll generally pay a charge for transactions unless you search out card providers that waive this fee (there are a few).
+Credit cards are often a great option.
+You’ll be surprised how widely they are accepted.
+Some card companies require that you let them know which countries you’ll be visiting (otherwise you might find your card blocked when you try to use it) and you’ll generally pay a charge for transactions unless you search out card providers that waive this fee (there are a few).

 On many trips you’ll end up carrying quite a lot of cash around.
 If there are several people in your team share the money between you so if one person loses their portion you still have plenty left to tide you over.
 If you are paying trekking agents try to do that as soon as possible so you have less currency to carry about.

-Planning ahead.
-You’ve heard it before and I’ll say it again.
-But with transport it really is essential if you want your expedition to run smoothly.
-I always think of the journey from the moment I leave my front door and as far into the trip as possible (which can often be until you get home again).
+Thinking ahead is important for all aspects of expedition planning.
+Never is this more important than with transport.
+It really is essential if you want your expedition to run smoothly.
+I always think of the journey from the moment I leave my front door and as far into the trip as possible.
+Often this can be all the way until you get home again.

 How are you getting to the airport?
 If you are driving where are you parking?
 Pre booking parking will save money but you’ll need to factor in the time needed to get a transfer bus to the airport.
 Are you getting a UK flight down to the airport for your international one?
-That sometimes works well but you may get stung for equipment as they usually have a low baggage allowance.
-I once made that mistake and got well and truly collared at BMI check in despite wearing my plastic boots and as much clothing as I could.
+You may get stung if they have a low baggage allowance.

 Once at your destination how are you getting to your accommodation?
 Sometimes in country agents will lay on transport or the hotel will sort out a taxi.
-In some places like Delhi you’ll need to pre book taxis in the airport terminal and in some you’ll need to use licensed providers – know the score beforehand.
+In some places you’ll need to pre book taxis in the airport terminal.
+In others you’ll need to use licensed providers.
+Know the score beforehand.

 Once in country try the local transport when you have time.
-Rickshaws, tuk-tuks and dalla dallas are all part of the experience - just don’t rely on them for the crucial trips.
-Finally, using hotel booked taxis may cost slightly more but they will normally be far more reliable than trusting ones you’ve booked on the street and you can at least chase things up at the reception if they are late.
+Rickshaws, tuk-tuks and dalla dallas are all part of the experience.
+Using hotel booked taxis may cost slightly more but they will sometimes be more reliable than trusting ones you’ve booked on the street.
+You can at least chase things up at the reception if they are late.

 Think through every aspect of your transport and you’ll have a more relaxed adventure.
 It’s deceptive how much time can be wasted through transport issues.
 Don’t let it happen on your trip.

-This links into your transport and is an equally important area to consider.
-After a tiring international flight and the culture shock of arriving in a strange country you really want to know you have a good bed for at least the first few nights.
-You’ll usually arrive in a busy city and there are often things to organise before you head for the wilderness so a base in the right place is vital.
+This links into your transport and is an equally important area of expedition planning to consider.
+After a tiring international flight and the culture shock of arriving in a strange country you really want to know you have a good bed lined up.
+You’ll usually arrive in a busy city and there are often things to organise before you head for the wilderness.
+A base in the right place is vital.

-Most hotels have websites and travel guidebooks will help you find a good place to stay in the right area.
-Once you’ve booked take a copy of the reservation with you to give you some bargaining power when you arrive and they tell you it’s full.
+Most hotels have websites and travel guidebooks will help you find the right accommodation in the right area.
+Once you’ve booked take a copy of the reservation with you to give you some bargaining power should you arrive and they tell you it’s full.
 Also remember to check when you book if they can cater for specific requirements like gear storage or if you need internet facilities.

-This is a big area.
-What to take and what to leave behind is a really difficult decision and it’s hard to offer solid advice because it’s so dependant on where you are going and your expedition objectives.
-It also depends on how it will be carried and where you are staying.
-So a few ideas is the best I can offer but I’ve tried to focus on some things I’ve learnt through bitter experience.
+This is a big expedition planning area.
+What to take and what to leave behind is a really difficult decision.
+It is also hard to offer solid advice because it’s so dependant on where you are going and your expedition objectives.
+How it will be carried is also key.
+So a few ideas from personal experience is the best I can offer.

 Secondly, think carefully about food.
-In most places it’s very easy to get food like soups and noodles but you’ll struggle to find specialist foods like Powerbars or energy gels.
-It’s also worth taking those little extras you can’t live without like Tetley teabags, Lavazza coffee or Marmite.
+In most places it’s very easy to get food like soups and noodles.
+You might struggle to find specialist foods like Powerbars or energy gels though.
+It’s also worth taking those little extras you can’t live without.

-Water is always going to be a big issue on expedition so think carefully about the way you are going to make water safe to drink.
-If you have a cooking team they’ll usually boil it for you but ensure they are really boiling it rather than just getting it very hot.
+Water is always going to be a big issue on expedition.
+Think carefully about the way you are going to make water safe to drink.
+If you have a cooking team they’ll usually boil it for you but do ensure they are really boiling it rather than just getting it very hot.
 Also remember that water boils at a lower temperature when you’re at altitude.
-There’s also various water filters that might be worth consideration but, for my money, iodine is pretty much the perfect system.
-Unfortunately it’s recently been banned for sale in the UK but the replacement, Chlorine Dioxide, seems effective.
-You can still buy Iodine overseas.

-In many countries they are trying hard to limit the amount of plastic bottles that get thrown away.
+Many countries are trying hard to limit the amount of plastic bottles thrown away.
 That’s an initiative that’s well worth supporting.
 In some places like the Khumbu Valley UV treated water is available.
 In Leh you can buy pressure treated water at a fraction of the cost of bottled water.
 Take your own bottles into the shop and fill it yourself from one of the water tanks for a few rupees.

-Apart from that it really depends on your individual itinerary but there are a few things I always take.
+Apart from that it really depends on your individual itinerary, but here are a few things I always take.

-- Plenty of wet wipes for those times you can’t find a shower (which is usually quite often!).
+- Plenty of wet wipes for those times you can’t find a shower.

 - Some all purpose biodegradeable soap.
 This usually does everything from washing off trail dirt to washing your capilene underwear.

-- A sewing repair kit – you never know when your trousers are going to split.
+- A repair kit.
+You never know when your trousers are going to split.

-- Some gaffer tape – great for a million repairs.
+- Some Duck tape.
+This is great for a million repairs.

 - Copies of your visa and passport plus a few spare passport photos.
 They’ll make life much easier if you lose them but don’t leave the copies with your originals for obvious reasons